GENI-NSF/geni-tools/README-omni.txt

   native rspec to a single aggregate specified by the "-a" command.

 ==== deletesliver ====
- * format:  omni.py deletesliver <slice-name>
+ * format:  omni.py deletesliver [-a AM-URL] <slice-name>
+ * examples:
+  * omni.py deletesliver myslice
- * example: omni.py deletesliver myslice
+  * omni.py deletesliver -a http://localhost:12348 myslice

 	This command will free any resources associated with your slice.

 ==== renewsliver ====
- * format:  omni.py renewsliver <slice-name> "<time>"
+ * format:  omni.py renewsliver [-a AM-URL] <slice-name> "<time>"
+ * examples:
- * example: omni.py renewsliver myslice "12/12/10 4:15pm"
+  * omni.py renewsliver myslice "12/12/10 4:15pm"
+  * omni.py renewsliver myslice "12/12/10 16:15"
- * example: omni.py renewsliver myslice "12/12/10 16:15"
+  * omni.py renewsliver -a http://localhost:12348 myslice "12/12/10 16:15"

 	This command will renew your resources at each aggregate up to the specified time.
 This time must be less than or equal to the time